Hisyeo/Hisyeo.github.io/blog/2025-06-24-small-world-problems/index.md

 The source word for "violet", when transliterated, had the ending syllable of "xe" which conflicts with the subjective subordinate marker and could potentially lead to confusion and is also overly repetitive when spoken.
-Ironically, the new source word when transliterated is only a small vowel shift away but the problem is still eliminated and easy to clear up if needed: bonôxo (Urmia ܒܵܢܲܦ̮ܫܵܐ bānafšā, [bɑːnoːʃɑː], Afro-Asiatic family).
+Coincidentally, the new source word when transliterated is only a small vowel shift away but the problem is still eliminated and easy to clear up if needed: bonôxo (Urmia ܒܵܢܲܦ̮ܫܵܐ bānafšā, [bɑːnoːʃɑː], Afro-Asiatic family).

 ## Discord Bot & Kennings